jkomoros/boardgame/TUTORIAL.md

 #### ConfigureMoves

-Your GameDelegate implements a method called `ConfigureMoves() *boardgame.MoveTypeConfigBundle`.
-This method will be called during the creation process for a GameManager.
-Your job is to create a new move bundle, add moves to it for your game, and return it.
-This is the main way you add moves to your game type.
+Your GameDelegate implements a method called `ConfigureMoves() []boardgame.MoveConfig`.
+This method will be called during the creation process for a GameManager and all of the returned MoveConfigs will be installed on the manager (NewGameManager will error if any of the Moves are invalid for any reason).

 An example that could be for memory is here:

 ```
 //Not what memory actually does
-func (g *gameDelegate) ConfigureMoves() *boardgame.MoveTypeConfigBundle {
+func (g *gameDelegate) ConfigureMoves() []boardgame.MoveConfig{
-	return boardgame.NewMoveTypeConfigBundle().AddMoves(
+	return []boardgame.MoveType{
 		//moveRevealCardConfig and others would be defined in the same file as the move structs they are associated with.
 		&moveRevealCardConfig,
 		&moveHideCardsConfig,
 		&moveFinishTurnConfig,
 		&moveCaptureCardsConfig,
 		&moveStartHideCardsTimerConfig,
-	)
+	}
 }
 ```

-In practice, however, memory uses `auto.Config()`--just as almost every game will--to automatically generate MoveTypeConfigs:
+In practice, however, memory uses `auto.Config()`--just as almost every game will--to automatically generate MoveConfigs.

 ```
 func (g *gameDelegate) ConfigureMoves() *boardgame.MoveTypeConfigBundle {

 	//...some lines elided...

-	return boardgame.NewMoveTypeConfigBundle().AddMoves(
+	return moves.Add(
-		//...one moveType elided...
+		//... one move type configuration elided ...
 		auto.MustConfig(
 			new(MoveHideCards),
 			moves.WithHelpText("After the current player has revealed both cards and tried to memorize them, this move hides the cards so that play can continue to next player."),